OpenBB-finance/OpenBB/website/content/terminal/installation/index.md

 ---
 title: Installation
 sidebar_position: 1
-description: Choose your Installation type.
+description: Choose your Installation type based on your computer and configuration.
 keywords:
   [
     installation,